Central Library Goes Green

 The final building incorporates natural and energy efficient lighting, efficiencies in heating, cooling and wastewater management, recycled and locally sourced materials, a green roof, solar energy, and even recycled art!
 Learn about the sustainable design of the new Central Library or view our LEED scorecard.

-Meter, or browse brochures on energy use at the library or online.
+Madison Gas and Electric (MGE) has partnered extensively with the Library to provide their customers with energy efficiency information.
+Learn more about this partnership on their website.
+You can even check out a Portable Energy Meter from the Library!
 In 2008, MG&E made a major financial contribution through the City of Madison for demonstration of energy-efficiency technology at the Sequoya Library.

 Our most recent collaboration is the Greening Our World list of books and videos donated to Madison Public Library by MG&E.